amdsaad/Countdown-Timer-Clock-UI-with-Tailwind-CSS-and-JavaScript/README.md

 ## Author

 This project was created by [Ahmed Saad](https://amd.codes/posts/creating-a-countdown-timer-clock-ui-with-tailwind-css-and-java-script).
-Please refer to their post for more details on the implementation.
+Please refer to his post for more details on the implementation.

 ## Features